Uniswap/docs/docs/sdk/v3/guides/01-background.md

 ## Web3 Providers

 To communicate with the Ethereum blockchain, you will need a web3 provider.
-There are a few ways to get a provider:

-### ethers.js

-[ethers.js](https://docs.ethers.io/v5/) offers a quick method to connect to a blockchain.
-In order to supply the data, you will need to get a RPC URL from somewhere such as [infura](https://infura.io/).
+To create a provider, you can use [ethers.js](https://docs.ethers.io/v5/) to connect to a blockchain via a data supply.

+Blockchain data providers such as [infura](https://infura.io/) offer RPC URL's that you can use as input into `ethers.js` from somewhere such as .
 Our code examples and guides will provide more information on setup.

-### Wallet Extensions

-Wallet extensions embed a provider directly into the Javascript window object as `window.ethereum`.
-From this provider you can directly access the blockchain and a user's connected accounts.
+If you are connecting to a wallet extension, these wallets embed a provider directly into the Javascript window object as `window.ethereum` which can also be used as input into `ethers.js` to construct a provider as well as to access the user's wallet information and complete transactions through the wallet.

 ## Uniswap's Runnable Examples